-Unravel - A Festival of Knitting
+A Visit to Unravel - A Festival of Knitting 2018

 It was excellent to see so many British wool producers and farms at the show, and I had the opportunity to talk with (and buy yarn from) many of them, including Cambrian Wool, Middle Campscott Farm, New Forest MohairJohn Arbon Textiles and The Little Grey Sheep.
-It made me feel positive that contemporary knitters are more aware of the sustainability aspects of knitting, and are interested in knowing how they yarn is produced.
-I also had an enlightening conversation with Judy Hardman, a knitter and natural dyer, about growing and harvesting dye plants, and bought some dried Dyer's Greenwood from her as it was a plant I had not yet worked with.
+It made me feel positive that contemporary knitters are more aware of sustainability in knitting, and are interested in knowing how their yarn is produced and where it comes from.

 One of my go-to machine knitting yarn suppliers, Uppingham Yarns, was also there, and I bought some of their British Wool which is undyed and available in five shades, representing the range of natural fleece colours.
 I have been using this yarn in my dye experiments, and I asked them if they had any more information about the yarn such as the breed of sheep, but they were unsure .
 I note from their website that the yarn is spun by Paint Box textiles, so perhaps I can find more information about the provenance of the yarn by asking them.